-Here at Desert Hills we understand that when a child or adolescents has been diagnosed with intellectual disability, they need the services of a treatment program that is going to address the unique needs of this population, especially if emotional or behavioral disturbances are present.
-This is why we are so dedicated to providing young persons and their family with a wide variety of specialized treatment options, so that we are able treat a multitude of mental health disorders, while also addressing intellectual disability concerns.
+Here at Desert Hills, a leading intellectual disability treatment center in New Mexico, we understand that when a child or adolescents have been diagnosed with intellectual disability, they need the services of a treatment center that is going to address the unique needs of this population, especially if emotional or behavioral disturbances are present.
+This is why we are so dedicated to providing young persons and their family with a wide variety of specialized treatment options, so that we are able to treat a multitude of mental health disorders, while also addressing intellectual disability concerns.
 Intellectual disability is characterized by limitations in mental abilities as well as problems performing certain functions and activities faced on a daily basis.
 More specifically, children and adolescents with intellectual difficulties may have problems effectively communicating, need help taking care of themselves, and are not able to fully participating in certain social activities.

-Located in Albuquerque, New Mexico, Desert Hills provides a continuum of behavioral health services ranging from sub-acute residential treatment to community based programs for children, adolescents, and their families.
-Since opening in 1990, Desert Hills has grown from a small residential program to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since opening in 1990, our treatment center has grown from a small residential center to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
 In order to ensure we provide the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training and supervision of all staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
-At Desert Hills we have a specific unit that specializes in the care, treatment, and supervision of young individuals with intellectual disabilities or developmental delays, who also suffer severe emotional and behavioral disturbances.
-Involvement in such a specialized treatment program will provide your child the skill set to meet certain challenges in life and the therapeutic interventions needed for the treatment of emotional difficulties.
+At our treatment center we have a specific unit that specializes in the care, treatment, and supervision of young individuals with intellectual disabilities or developmental delays, who also suffer severe emotional and behavioral disturbances.
+Involvement in such specialized treatment will provide your child the skill set to meet certain challenges in life and the therapeutic interventions needed for the treatment of emotional difficulties.
 Just because your child has an intellectual disability does not mean that they cannot lead a full, happy life.

 Helping a Loved One or Family Member Get Treatment